 - Inspect wood again before bringing it into the house, unless it is to be used immediately.

 - Reduce or correct moisture problems around automatic dishwashers.

 - Trim all trees and bushes so branches do not touch the house.

 - Trim all shrubs so that they are not in contact with the home and so that you can periodically inspect behind them.

 - Store firewood off the ground and away from the house. he longer wood remains undisturbed, the more likely it will become infested.
 Keep on hand only that supply that you plan to use during one heating season.

-If you suspect your home is infested with carpenter Ants you should: either call a pest controll company, or, you could do it yourself.
+If your home is infested with carpenter ants you should: either call a pest control company, or, you could do it yourself.
 If you decide to treat the problem yourself, visit a hardware-type store and ask for a salesperson who is well versed in pesticides to make recommendations on what product(s) you should use for a carpenter ant infestation.
 Be sure to thoroughly read the instruction labels and properly protect yourself during the application process.
 If you decide to call a pest control company, the good news is, a carpenter ant treatment is usually much less expensive than a termite treatment.